opral/monorepo/inlang/source-code/plugins/next-intl/README.md

 # What does the next-intl plugin do?

-`next-intl` is agnostic but recommends the json format.
+`next-intl` is agnostic but recommends the JSON format.
 It also determines how messages are accessed on the frontend.
-To ensure compatibility with the inlang ecosystem and other inlang apps, a plugin is required to provide the necessary information to these apps.
+A plugin is required to provide the necessary information to ensure compatibility with the inlang ecosystem and other inlang apps.

 ## Manual Installation